Osama-O5/OsamaKhaled_N26/README.md

 Reporting - Allure reports
 ----------------------
-1.From 'PetStore-RestAssured' folder, navigate to 'target' folder from terminal 2.Run following command -> allure serve allure-results 3.An Allure report will open in browser with the last run report.
+1. From 'PetStore-RestAssured' folder, navigate to 'target' folder from terminal
+2. Run following command -> ```allure serve allure-results```
+3. An Allure report will open in browser with the last run report.

 Tools/Tech stack
 ----------------------